Jack Tramiel: Later years

 Tramiel was a co-founder of the United States Holocaust Memorial Museum, which was opened in 1993.
 He was among many other survivors of the Ahlem labor camp who tracked down U.S. Army veteran Vernon Tott, who was among the 84th Division which rescued survivors from the camp and had taken and stored photographs of at least 16 of the survivors.
-Tott, who died of cancer in 2003, was personally commemorated by Tramiel with an inscription on one of the Holocaust Museum's walls saying "To Vernon W. Tott, My Liberator and Hero".
+Tott, who died of cancer in 2005, was personally commemorated by Tramiel with an inscription on one of the Holocaust Museum's walls saying "To Vernon W. Tott, My Liberator and Hero".

 Tramiel retired in 1996 and moved to Monte Sereno, California.
+In 2004, for the last time, he visited his Polish hometown, Łódź.

-He died of heart failure on April 8, 2012, aged 83.
+Tramiel died of heart failure in Stanford, California on April 8, 2012, aged 83.